Viliami/3D-Snake/README.md

 # 3D-Snake
-3D snake game made in Ubuntu using OpenGL 1.4 (yes, using the old fixed-function pipeling), FreeGlut, SOIL and C++11.
+3D snake game made in Ubuntu using OpenGL 1.4 (yes, using the old fixed-function pipeline), FreeGlut, SOIL and C++11.

 Screenshot: